Safar Abiyev: Post-military

 According to Abiyev's brother-in-law, a resident of the village of Pirvakhid (Quba), Ogtay Mammadov, the Abiyev has not been in contact with his relatives for a long time, and they have no information about his whereabouts.
 This caused speculation over whether he was in exile, with many saying that he and his eldest son Ruslan live in Europe.
 Later, a military expert revealed that Abiyev resides is in Baku and receives a pension of more than 3,000 manats.
 Abiyev penned an article after the 2020 Nagorno-Karabakh war, where he praised the role of Presidents Aliyev and Recep Tayyip Erdoğan, declared that tensions in relations between Azerbaijan and Russia were not beneficial and that "Armenians are one of the few nations in the world that had neither a real national history, nor a homeland, nor a land.

 Personal life

 Abiyev has two sons: Ruslan and Roman.
-His eldest son Ruslan Abiyev works in the tax service.
-His youngest son Roman Abiyev is an employee of the prosecutor's office.
+His elder son Ruslan Abiyev works in the tax service.
+His younger son Roman Abiyev is an employee of the prosecutor's office.